FrostKernel/network-analyzer/README.md

 Network Analyzer is a project in development with intent to be a tool for learning the python programming language.
 Most of it's features are not ready for end-user usage and are subject to change, dubious code quality warning.

 ## Features
-- Checks if the default network gateway is alive, if it is check's internet connection using traceroute.
+- Checks if the default network gateway is alive, if it is checks internet connection using traceroute.
 Generates a report in case of internet connection failure of: hop number, hop address and percent of packet loss per hop.
 - Logging of generated reports to a gateway-status file with .log extension.

 ## Requirements: